tripal/tripal/docs/dev_guide/module_dev/routing.rst

 Menu Items
 -------------

 The menu system has an extensive user interface (UI) for defining menus and the links within them.
 This is great for management for your Tripal site as it allows you to dynamically add menu items requested by your community.
-However, when developing custom modules, you will also want to define these menu items programatically to save time and provide navigation to other sites using your module.
+However, when developing custom modules, you will also want to define these menu items programmatically to save time and provide navigation to other sites using your module.
 To do this you will want to use the ``.links.menu.yml`` file which lives in the base directory of your module.
 It looks like this:

 .. code::